Human Element in the Digital Data Exchange in the Lab

 Scitara DLX Platform for Automation

-The Scitara Digital Lab Exchange DLX™ platform, part of the Scitara Scientific Integration Platform, SIP creates a comprehensive digital data exchange infrastructure that establishes a peer-to-peer network allowing access to all the laboratory’s instruments and resources.
+The Scitara Digital Lab Exchange DLX™ platform, the first iPaaS for science, creates a comprehensive digital data exchange infrastructure that establishes a peer-to-peer network allowing access to all the laboratory’s instruments and resources.
 It streamlines the process of managing lab connectivity at the lab, site, and global level.
 Any device, instrument, application, informatics system, web service, or lab resource can connect to Scitara’s DLX platform through configuration and provisioning to an appropriate lab resource.
 The automation of workflows, task notifications, and data transmission using their revolutionary connection and orchestration technology drives accessibility and sharing of lab data across the company.
 This creates a true, multi-point data exchange, ensuring data integrity and compliance for data in flight.

 The DLX platform provides multiple technologies enabling you to onboard new Connections in a fast and efficient way, laying the groundwork for automating data exchange between instruments and applications across the company.